paul-kapela/vulcan-exams-google-calendar-sync/README.md

+# THIS SCRIPT IS OUTDATED FOR THE MOMENT AND WILL NOT WORK

 # vulcan-exams-calendar-sync

 A script made for synchronising exams from the UONET+ Vulcan online grade book with Google Calendar.
 Made basing on an existing unofficial documentation of the UONET+ Vulcan online grade book available here: https://gitlab.com/erupcja/uonet-api-docs.